Ghost in the Shell (1995)

 1. Cybernetics and Cyborgs

-This was absolute cutting-edge stuff and grew out of, in part, the creation of the first Pressure Suit (the basis of the Space Suit) in 1931 in the Soviet Russia.
-During WWII, research into this new technology intensified as the first manned, high-altitude, jet airplanes started being developed, requiring a new way of thinking about how human beings interacted/interfaced with machines as we tentatively breached more and more hostile environments.
-In the USA, future SF novelists Isaac Asimov and Robert Heinlein were both involved in that project.
-Notable aspects of Heinlein’s work can be seen as having some baring on this film, he a cynicism regarding Government structures while making Soldiers and Intelligence Agents his favored Heroes, and challenging traditional sex-roles and ideas of sexual identity, and an unusually confident immersion in the near-future settings of his stories.
+This was cutting-edge technology that partly originated from the development of the first Pressure Suit (the precursor to the Space Suit) in 1931 in the Soviet Union.
+During WWII, research into this new technology intensified as the first manned high-altitude jet airplanes were being developed, demanding a new perspective on how humans interact with machines as we cautiously explored increasingly hostile environments.
+In the USA, future sci-fi writers Isaac Asimov and Robert Heinlein were both involved in that project.
+Notable aspects of Heinlein’s later fictions can be seen as influencing “Ghost in a Shell”: he shows cynicism toward government structures but still makes Soldiers and Intelligence Agents his main Heroes, challenges traditional sex roles and ideas of sexual identity, and demonstrates an unusually confident immersion in the Near-Future settings of his stories.

-"Space travel challenges mankind not only technologically but spiritually, in that it invites man to take an active part in his own biological evolution…For the exogenously extended organizational complex functioning as an integrated homeostatic system unconsciously, we propose the term ‘Cyborg’…The purpose of the Cyborg, as well as his own homeostatic systems, is to provide an organizational system in which such robot-like problems are taken care of automatically and unconsciously, leaving man free to explore, to create, to think, and to feel."
+In September 1960, another new word was coined, “Cyborg” in a Scientific article titled, "Cyborgs and Space," by Manfred Clynes and Nathan Kline: "Space travel challenges mankind not only technologically but spiritually, in that it invites man to take an active part in his own biological evolution…For the exogenously extended organizational complex functioning as an integrated homeostatic system unconsciously, we propose the term ‘Cyborg’…The purpose of the Cyborg, as well as his own homeostatic systems, is to provide an organizational system in which such robot-like problems are taken care of automatically and unconsciously, leaving man free to explore, to create, to think, and to feel."

 2. The World and the Story

 In the first scene we are introduced to most of the team members, but the focus is on Major Motoko Kusanagi (in the English dub she was voiced by Mimi Woods, I haven’t seen this film with the original Japanese cast).
-She crouches on the top of a skyscraper, receiving messages from her comrades in a helicopter and surveillance data from a Corporate lounge many stories below, both fed directly into her brain through Cybernetic enhancements.
+She crouches on the top of a skyscraper, receiving messages from her comrades in a helicopter and surveillance data from a corporate lounge many stories below, both fed directly into her brain through Cybernetic Enhancements.

 One of her colleague’s remarks that there is a lot of static in her head.
 She replies, “Yeah, I’m having my period.”
 There are at least three English dubs of this film, and that crass joke is missing from at least one of them.
 The thing is, that crass joke has layers on meaning, because it soon becomes a plot point that Kusanagi is, in fact, incapable of menstruation.

 We watch her fall until her stocking erases her from view.
 She’s mostly expressionless despite her large eyes.
-She might be mildly amused with the more law-abiding Cops she just infuriated and are now trying to kill her.
-Later in the film, the presumably law-abiding Section Six proves more corrupt than the vigilante Section Nine.
+She might be mildly amused with the more Law-Abiding Cops she just infuriated and are now trying to kill her.
+Later in the film, the presumably Law-Abiding Section Six proves more corrupt than the Vigilante Section Nine.

-In the next few scenes there is some exposition provided, but no narration and no character explains anything that wouldn’t be already be common knowledge in this world.
-Only through inferences does the audience come to understand the title:
+In the next few scenes there is more exposition provided, but mostly the audience is supposed to figure things out for themselves.
+There’s no narration and no Character explain anything that wouldn’t be already common knowledge in this World.
+Only through context does the audience come to understand the title: The “Ghost” is the human brain, but there’s a suppleness to the contextuality, sometimes it doesn’t mean brain as much as “Identity,” or even “Soul.”
+The “Shell” is the body but, often, it specifically refers to a Cyborg body.

 This future is bound together in Computer Networks too sophisticated and powerful for any of the people using them to fully understand.
 The machines mostly create and care for other machines while humans move in various levels of ignorance through this artificial web of Data and Technology.
 (Like me, as I type into the word processor and then post this essay online.)

-Cybernetic human enhancements and Cyborg parts have become so common-place that to be wholly flesh-and-blood is the exception, not the rule.
+Cybernetic human enhancements and Cyborg parts have become so commonplace that to be wholly flesh-and-blood is the exception, not the rule.
 The most important enhancements are one’s connectivity to the Networks/Cyberspace, but these have also isolated human relations.
-Within Section Nine, only Togusa (Christopher Joyce), the Cop with the least enhancements, has any family.
+Within Section Nine, only Togusa (voiced by Christopher Joyce), the Cop with the least enhancements, has any family.
+Meanwhile Kusanagi, at the farthest extreme of enhancements, is alone when not on the job.
+The second-most-enhanced member is Batou (Richard Epcar), former Military and rebuilt for War based on a standard combat design which gave him distinctive goggle-like eyes; anyone encountered with those eyes has the same Military background as he.
+Batou has the closest bond with Kusanagi, but even that is somewhat distant, though he’d willingly die for her.

 3. Style and content

-Gibson’s style has been realized on film, though usually with some healthy borrowings from the unrelated movie, “Blade Runner” (1982), considered the ultimate Cyberpunk film even though, ironically, it lacks essential Cyberpunk elements, like a focus on Computer Networks.
+Almost all the SF sub-genre Cyberpunk flows out of William Gibson’s short story “Johnny Mnemonic” (1981) and novel “Neuromancer” (1984), these count among SF’s true landmark works.
+Gibson’s vividly visual prose immersed the reader in Near-Future-Tech society where, though the technology was way above the reader’s head, it’s still digestible, becoming landscape unto itself.
+These two works proved to the roadmap for almost all Near-Future scenarios for the next forty years.
+Gibson’s style has been realized on film, though usually with some healthy borrowings from the unrelated film, “Blade Runner” (1982) considered the ultimate Cyberpunk film even though, ironically, it lacks essential Cyberpunk elements, like a focus on Computer Networks.
 That being said, Gibson’s own work has proved near-impossible to direct-translate into other mediums, perhaps because his plots are so episodically sprawling, providing only blurry narrative threads until near their conclusions.

 “Ghost in the Shell,” for all its difficult denseness, is more linear than a Gibson -- figure out who the Puppet Master is and stop him/her.
-With the revelations at the end, we find that this film is something close to being an uncredited adaptation of “Neuromancer,” though it makes the main protagonists Cops instead of Criminals.
+With the revelations at the end, we find that this film is something close to being an uncredited adaptation of “Neuromancer,” though in this case the main protagonists Cops instead of Criminals.
 That means Director Mamoru Oshii and Screenwriter Kazunori Itō achieved something that many others have tried before and failed at.
 (I can’t comment on the original comic here, except that I’m told its plot is different from the film.)

 As hyper-sexualized as Kusanagi’s image is here, she’s toned down from the original Magna, in keeping with the film’s serious tone.
-The film is also devoid of the comic’s humor, but retained the original’s obsessive density of detail, so it displays not only a “Blade Runner” influence, but goes farther in creating an overwhelming cornucopia of the World of Tomorrow.
-The gorgeous animation was guided by Hiroyuki Okiura, who was also the Key Animator on “Akira.”
-That’s not the only reason comparisons to “Akira” are inevitable, but it should be stated that with every appropriate comparison, “Ghost…” did the same thing radically differently.
+The film is devoid of the comic’s humor, but retained the original’s obsessive density of detail, the gorgeous animation was guided by Hiroyuki Okiura, who was also the Key Animator on “Akira.”
+That’s not the only reason comparisons to “Akira” are inevitable, but it should be stated that with every appropriate comparison, “Ghost in a …” did the same thing radically differently.
+The animation style here is shaped by the subjects, notably Computer Networks and Cyberspace, and used some of the then-latest technologies, mixing hand-drawn and CGI seamlessly in a way that was neither appropriate, or even possible, for the earlier film “Akira.”

-This film is about Kusanagi’s interior journey and increasing embrace of the alternate Universe of Cyberspace.
+The film’s centerpiece is a more-than-three-minute scene with neither thrilling action nor dialogue.
+It shows Character Kusanagi commuting to work.
+The beautiful music, and the richly detailed cityscape she passes through, hold our interest, even though it seems as if Oshii stopped the story.
+Then we realize he didn’t.
+This film is about Kusanagi’s interior journey and increasing embrace of the Alternate Universe of Cyberspace.
 Though there are scenes in Cyberspace, when exploring the woman’s soul, that device isn’t used.
-Instead, through music and images of the external world, Mamoru demonstrates Kusanagi’s identity crisis.
+Instead, through music and images of the external world, Director Mamoru demonstrates Kusanagi’s identity crisis.
 During her commute, moving forward along a familiar path, Kusanagi keeps seeing twins of herself.
 This is because her face is artificial, a factory produced, mass-marketed, item that in no way reflects any personal identity.
 Kusanagi lives in a world where the eyes are not necessarily the window of the Ghost.

 Water imagery is important: Kusanagi’s Cyborg body is built while being suspended in liquid.
 This is echoed when she goes scuba-diving just before she and Batou have their longest, and most intimate conversation.
 In the above-described commuting scene, she riding a ferry.

-There’s frequent nudity, but often it proves to actually be a skin-tight outfit.
+There’s frequent nudity, but often it proves to be a skin-tight outfit.
 This blurred line between clothes and nakedness is not only to titillate, but also to demonstrate.
 Kusanagi’s not shy about stripping when not alone because, even when naked, it’s just her Shell, so, really, just another layer of clothing.

 4. A Cyborg Manifesto

-Way back in 1985, Socialist and Feminist Theorist, Donna Haraway, wrote a surprisingly influential essay titled "A Cyborg Manifesto."
-It was reacting to emergence of the new Cyberpunk sub-genre of SF, and followed two threads:
+Way back in 1985, Socialist and Feminist theorist, Donna Haraway, wrote a surprisingly influential essay titled "A Cyborg Manifesto."
+It was reacting to emergence of the new Cyberpunk sub-Genre of SF, and followed two threads:

 Firstly, was that real-world emergence of Cyborgs would serve Capitalistic oppression because it would favor a Future of Supermen created for those having Super Credit Cards.
 She describes this as the "informatics of domination," and the "rearrangements of world-wide social relations tied to science and technology.”
-Basically, the rich get richer and the poor get poorer.
+Basically, the Rich get Richer and the Poor get Poorer.

-Haraway argued that, “communications sciences and modern biologies are constructed by a common move—the translation of the world into a problem of coding…[a] world [that] is subdivided by boundaries differentially permeable to information.”
+Haraway argued that “communications sciences and modern biologies are constructed by a common move—the translation of the world into a problem of coding…[a] world [that] is subdivided by boundaries differentially permeable to information.”
 As permeability does not reflect contemporary sex roles except during actual sex, the Cyborg defies "antagonistic dualisms."
-Our current world suffers under these dualisms that, "have all been systematic to the logics and practices of domination of women, people of color, nature, workers, animals... all [those] constituted as others.”
+Our current World suffers under these Dualisms that, "have all been systematic to the logics and practices of domination of women, people of color, nature, workers, animals... all [those] constituted as others.”

-Knowingly or not, this film subverts, then celebrates, Haraway’s manifesto, sometimes in the same sentence, “You're treated like other humans, so stop with the angst!''
-So, like many comic book Supermen (ahem, persons) Kusanagi maybe more, but forced to conform by pretending she’s less.
+Knowingly or not, this film subverts, then celebrates, Haraway’s Manifesto, sometimes in the same sentence, “You're treated like other humans, so stop with the angst!''
+So, like many comic book Supermen (ahem, persons) Character Kusanagi maybe more, but forced to conform by pretending she’s less.
+During her longest, and most intimate, conversation with Batou, Kusanagi talks about her Cyborg-ness as an almost-slavery.
+Both of their bodies are owned by others.

 Botau: "It doesn’t mean that we’ve sold our souls to Section Nine."